v2sCollections/Constellation/README.md

 - Reduced detection of sleeping NPCs.
 - Reduced enemy detection in exteriors slightly.
 - Increased weapon reload speed by 25%.
-- Increased the speed of equpping weapons.
+- Increased the speed of equipping weapons.
 It comes with various speed multipliers for you to choose from.
 - Increased the firing speed of the micro gun.
-- Removes the tint, dirt, and glare from all reflex sights, making it easier to see your target.

 ![](https://s11.gifyu.com/images/SgFMA.jpg)